Chronic obstructive pulmonary disease: Other surgeries

-In very severe cases lung transplantation might be considered.
+In very severe cases, lung transplantation might be considered.
 A CT scan may be useful in surgery considerations.
 Ventilation/perfusion scintigraphy is another imaging method that may be used to evaluate cases for surgical interventions and also to evaluate post-surgery responses.
 A bullectomy may be carried out when a giant bulla occupies more than a third of a hemithorax.

 Prognosis

 COPD is progressive and can lead to premature death.
 It is estimated that 3% of all disability is related to COPD.
 The proportion of disability from COPD globally has decreased from 1990 to 2010 due to improved indoor air quality primarily in Asia.
 The overall number of years lived with disability from COPD, however, has increased.

 There are many variables affecting the long-term outcome in COPD and GOLD recommends the use of a composite test (BODE) that includes the main variables of body-mass index, obstruction of airways, dyspnea (breathlessness) and exercise and not just spirometry results.
 NICE recommends against the use of BODE for the prognosis assessment in stable COPD; factors such as exacerbations and frailty need to be considered.
-Other factors that contribute to a poor outcome include older age, comorbidities such as lung cancer and cardiovascular disease and the number and severity of exacerbations needing hospital admittance.
+Other factors that contribute to a poor outcome include older age, comorbidities such as lung cancer and cardiovascular disease and the number and severity of exacerbations needing hospital admission.